panoply/spx/readme.md

 # Usage

 To initialize, call `spx.connect()` in your bundle preferably before anything else is loaded.
 By default, the entire `<body>` fragment is replaced upon each navigation.
-You should define a set of `targets[]` whose inner contents change on a per-page basis for optimal performance and consider leveraging the pre-fetching capabilities.
+You should define a set of `targets[]` whose inner contents change on a per-page basis.Consider leveraging the pre-fetching capabilities for the most optimal performance.

-> The typings provided in this package will describe each option in good detail, below are the defaults and all options are optional.
+> The typings provided in this package will describe each option in good detail, below are the defaults.
+Settings are optional.

 ```js
 import spx from 'spx';